airflow-helm/charts/charts/airflow/README.md

     size: 1Gi
 ```

-### Option 2a - Single PVC for DAGs & Logs
+### Option 2b - Shared PersistentVolume

+> ⚠️ WARNING
+>
+> this method requires a PersistentVolumeClaim which supports `accessMode`: `ReadWriteMany`

-You may want to store DAGs and logs on the same volume and configure Airflow to use subdirectories for them.
+This method stores both DAGs and logs on the same PersistentVolume.

-__WARNING:__ you must use a PVC which supports `accessMode: ReadWriteMany`

 Here's an approach that achieves this:
 - Configure `airflow.extraVolume` and `airflow.extraVolumeMount` to put a volume at `/opt/airflow/efs`